javaadpatel/crypto-check/README.md

 ## QuickStart

 Enter the cryptocurrency's symbol (eg. BTC for bitcoin) and click `Get quote`.
+The maximum allowed symbol length is 4 and only letters are allowed.

 Validation will be applied on the cryptocurrency symbol to ensure that it meets the requirements for a symbol before being able to get a quote.